The story behind Selangor FA's signing of Brendan Gan | Goal.com

 But ultimately, nothing materialised between the Bos Gaurus and Brendan, and the Red Giants rushed to complete the signing two weeks later.

-"He was driving from Ipoh to the Kuala Lumpur International Airport to catch a 9.00 am flight back home to Australia, and stopped mid-way by Shah Alam at five in the morning to sign the contract."
+"He was driving from Ipoh to the Kuala Lumpur International Airport to catch a 9.00 am flight back home to Australia for a short break, and stopped mid-way by Shah Alam at five in the morning to sign the contract."

 Follow Goal Malaysia's Instagram account!